-4.J.
-MI District: Manufacturing-Industrial
+4. J. MI District: Manufacturing-Industrial

-In an MI district, no building or premises shall be used and no building shall be erected or altered which is arranged, intended or designed to be used, except for one or more of the following uses:
+In an MI District, no building or premises shall be used and no building shall be used and no building shall bee erected or altered which is arranged, intended or designed to be used, except for one or more of the following uses:

-- (a) Administrative offices. - (b) A plant for the assembly of household appliances. - (c) Manufacture of the following: Clothing; electrical appliances; food products preparation; leather goods; machinery parts and accessories, such as bolts, nuts, screws, washers, gears, etc., provided power forges are not employed on the premises; small tools, provided power forges are not employed on the premises.
-In no case, however, shall basic materials be processed on the premises. - (d) Bottling works. - (e) Retail or wholesale sales or rentals of building materials, supplies, and contractors' equipment, with inside or outside storage, display and warehousing; but not including the open storage of junk, such as scrap metals or other scrap materials, automobiles or other vehicles or machinery intended for dismantling or demolition. - (f) Sewage pumping station. - (g) Police and fire stations. - (h) Temporary building and temporary storage of materials in conjunction with construction of a building on a lot where construction is taking place or on adjacent lots; such temporary use is to be terminated upon completion of construction. - (i) Automatic or self-service car wash establishment. - (i) Veterinary hospital. - (k) Agricultural uses, including but not limited to the planting, growing and harvesting of forages and sod crops; grains and feed crops; fruits of all kinds, including peaches, apples, grapes, nuts and berries; vegetables, nursery, floral ornamental and greenhouse products. - (I) Semi-conductor industry.
+- (a) Administrative Offices. - (b) A plant for the assembly of household appliances. - (c) Manufacture of the following: Clothing electrical appliances; food products preparation; leather goods, machinery parts and accessories, such as bolts, nuts, screws, washers, gears, etc., provided power forges are not employed on the premises; small tools, provided power forges are not employed on the premises.
+In no case, however, shall basic materials be processed on the premises. - (d) Bottling works. - (e) Retail or wholesale sales or rentals of building materials, supplies, and contractors' equipment, with inside or outside storage, display and warehousing; but not including the open storage of junk, such as scrap metals or other scrap materials, automobiles or other vehicles or machinery intended for dismantling or demolition. - (f) Sewage pumping station. - (g) Police and fire stations. - (h) Temporary building and temporary storage of materials in conjunction with construction of a building on a lot where construction is taking place or on adjacent lots, such temporary use is to be terminated upon completion of construction. - (i) Automatic or self-service car wash establishment. - (j) Veterinary hospital. - (k) Services and retail (e.g. delis, office products, day care, dry cleaning, and similar type uses) incidental to the primary permitted use not to exceed ten (10) percent of the total building area.